-Dig a big, deep hole — about 2 feet deep — and place the root ball into the hole.
+Dig a hole as deep as the rootball and at least twice as wide, and place the root ball into the hole.
 Spread the roots apart and gently place soil back in the hole.
 Firmly press down on the soil as you return it to the planting hole.
 Be careful not to bury the graft line of your tree.
 That line should be at least 2 inches out of the soil.
 To spot this area, look for swelling or a bulge.

 Don't forget to consider your plans for the apples.
 Do you want to eat fresh apples?
 Are you planning to cook with them?
 Some cultivars are better for cooking versus eating fresh.

 Apple trees grow best in USDA plant hardiness zones 3 to 8, where they can withstand freezing winters.
 However, the flowers are vulnerable to cold and snow, and a late spring snow or a cold snap can easily wipe out an entire season's fruit potential, not to mention the beautiful blooms.